Postpartum OCD: What Is Pregnancy-Related Obsessive-Compulsive Disorder?

 If you have postpartum OCD, it can be hard to ask for help

-What is postpartum OCD?
+What is postpartum obsessive-compulsive disorder (OCD)?

 OCD is a mental health condition in which people have recurring and unwanted ideas or worrying thoughts, called obsessions.
-To get rid of them, they are driven to perform repetitive actions, or compulsions.
+To get rid of them, they are driven to perform repetitive actions or compulsions.
 These compulsive rituals may make them feel better temporarily but often make the obsessions worse and significantly interfere with their ability to function in daily life.

 Postpartum OCD is when signs of OCD appear in a parent in the weeks after having or welcoming their baby home.
 Symptoms can appear immediately after birth or up to six weeks later.
 Research also suggests that the postpartum period is a time of increased risk for exacerbation of symptoms of existing OCD